mabaorui/OnSurfacePrior/README.md

 First you have to make sure that you have all dependencies in place.
 The simplest way to do so, is to use [anaconda](https://www.anaconda.com/).

-You can create an anaconda environment called `tensorflow1` using
+You can create an anaconda environment called `tf` using
 ```
 conda env create -f tf.yaml
 conda activate tf